MicrosoftDocs/azure-dev-docs/articles/javascript/sdk/test-sdk-integration.md

 #customer intent: As a JavaScript or TypeScript developer new to Azure, I want understand how to test my code which depends on the Azure SDKs so that only test what is needed.
 ---

-# Test integration Code for Azure SDK for JavaScript
+# Testing Azure SDK Integration in JavaScript Applications

 Testing your integration code for the Azure SDK for JavaScript is essential to ensure your applications interact correctly with Azure services.